antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 	[**Figure 16: The genomic context of a top-ranking super-enhancer**](_static/images/IntAnalysis_ChIPSeq/IntAnalysis_ChIPSeq_Rose_Genomebradapt.png)

 Note the "Load/ Store Profile" button in the upper-right corner of the page.
 With this button your chosen settings can be stored as a profile.
 Such a profile can be retrieved later on, and function as a template to wander on the genome using the same settings.

+## Some notes on the ChIPseq IDs in R2

+If you start exploring ChIP seq profiles within R2, then you may notice that some samples appear to be represented more than once, or that most samples have peculiar characters at the end.
+These characters do have a meaning and may be helpful for you in deciding which profile to use.

+SAMPLE**atr**  Can be provided for samples processed by the R2 team.
+This means :Adapters removed and ends trimmed for quality

+SAMPLE_**bw** This means that the data served by R2 comes from a bigwig file, which is a very efficient storage format.

+SAMPLE_**geobw** This means that R2 is serving the bigwig file that is also available at NCBI GEO.

+SAMPLE_**ses** The  Signal Extraction Scaling (SES) algorithm has been used to 'correct' a ChIP profile for its control.

 ## Final remarks